arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

+Annual <strong>inflation</strong> in<strong> America</strong> eased slightly in July, dipping from 9.1% in June to 8.5%.
+The number raises hopes that American inflation has peaked, as the prices of gas and other commodities have fallen in recent weeks.
+But the rate is still close to America’s highest in four decades, and prices for housing and food are still rising.

 <strong>Russian </strong>shelling killed at least 13 people in the <strong>Dnipropetrovsk </strong>region of central Ukraine, according to Ukrainian authorities.
 Separately, Energoatom, a Ukrainian state nuclear-power operator, warned that Russia intends to sever the connection between the <strong>Zaporizhzhia</strong> [nuclear plant](https://www.economist.com/europe/2022/03/04/europes-largest-nuclear-plant-shuts-down-after-a-russian-attack) and Ukraine’s power grid, and connect it to Russia’s instead.
 That requires a technically difficult process with potentially disastrous consequences, warned Energoatom’s boss.

 Leading Republicans denounced the [FBI raid](https://www.economist.com/united-states/2022/08/09/an-fbi-raid-on-donald-trumps-home-ignites-a-political-firestorm) on <strong>Donald Trump’s</strong> Florida home.
 Kevin McCarthy, the most senior Republican in the House of Representatives, vowed to investigate the justice department should his party take control of the chamber after mid-term elections.
 Republicans used anger at the operation to fuel a funding drive.
 Meanwhile, Mr Trump was dealt another blow when a federal judge ruled that the House could request his tax returns.

 Early results from <strong>Kenya’s </strong>[presidential election](https://www.economist.com/leaders/2022/08/07/why-kenyas-election-matters) suggested a [tight race](https://www.economist.com/middle-east-and-africa/2022/08/07/kenyas-presidential-election-looks-too-close-to-call) between the two leading candidates, deputy president William Ruto and opposition leader Raila Odinga.
 Turnout was low, and the election commission now has up to a week to declare the winner.
 Recent elections have been scarred by violence after the result was announced.

+Listen to an abridged version of the subscriber-only briefing.

 Kishida Fumio, <strong>Japan’s</strong> prime minister reshuffled his cabinet, removing several ministers with links to the controversial <strong>Unification Church</strong>.
 The [man who in July assassinated Abe Shinzo](https://www.economist.com/asia/2022/07/19/what-drove-yamagami-tetsuya-to-kill-abe-shinzo), a former prime minister, said he was motivated by a grudge against the religious movement, which he claims bankrupted his mother.
 Mr Abe regularly courted the church.
 Since his killing the sect’s political ties have come under increased scrutiny.

-Listen to an abridged version of the subscriber-only briefing.

 <strong>Elon Musk</strong> sold almost $7bn-worth of shares in <strong>Tesla</strong>, his electric-car company, saying he wants to avoid an emergency sale of the firm’s stock if he has to buy <strong>Twitter</strong>.
 Earlier this year Mr Musk agreed to buy the social-media platform for $44bn, before [almost immediately trying to pull out](https://www.economist.com/business/2022/05/19/elon-musk-twitter-and-an-epic-case-of-buyers-remorse) of the deal.
 A court in October will decide whether he has to pay up.

 <strong>Coinbase</strong>, the largest cryptocurrency exchange based in America, posted a $1.1bn loss for the second quarter.
 At the same point last year, during the sector’s boom times, Coinbase reported a net profit of $1.6bn.
 The firm’s slide offers yet more evidence of crypto’s [recent implosion](https://www.economist.com/finance-and-economics/2022/06/23/three-mechanisms-for-crypto-contagion).
 Its share price tanked.

-<strong>Domino’s Pizza</strong> closed its Italian stores, with the American fast-food outlet having inexplicably failed to win over the country that invented the pie with its own, stodgy version.
-Domino’s blamed the growing number of traditional pizza restaurants offering delivery through apps, as well as high debts, increased costs and the pandemic.
-It had operated 29 stores in Italy; its local franchise partner filed for bankruptcy in April.

 <strong>Fact of the day:</strong> $10bn, the amount of venture capital funding for American aerospace and defence startups in 2021, triple 2019’s figure.
 [Read the full article](https://www.economist.com/business/2022/08/08/can-tech-reshape-the-pentagon).